 Power of a court to deal with the general subject involved in the action.
+This may include considering whether the offender is Indian or non-Indian.

 You will be reviewing your tribe's current jurisdiction laws (if they exist) to decide if you need revisions.